 With respect to the workers’ compensation issue, we likewise decided to confront the issue head-on, rather than permitting the jury to speculate about the existence of workers’ compensation benefits.
 I filed a motion in limine to admit evidence of the workers’ compensation benefits, and, not surprisingly, the defense agreed.
 This allowed me in voir dire to explain to the jury that Mike had received workers’ compensation benefits, but the law required that the jury not consider that issue when determining damages.
 One of the jurors asked a question about double recovery, and the judge stepped in to assure the jurors that there was “a system in place” to prevent double recovery.
 With that, the workers’ compensation benefits became a non-issue.

 In both opening and closing, we asked the jury to award damages in the range of $20–$24 million dollars.
 The trial lasted for three weeks and the jury deliberated for approximately seven hours.
 The jury returned a verdict of $22,497,000.

-This case took four and a half years to resolve with a significant amount of time and other resources, none of which could have been done without the support and hard work of Berman & Simmons’ attorneys and staff including my partner, John Sedgewick, my staff, Diane Bourgoin and Laura Copp, and attorneys Alicia Curtis and Timothy Kenlan, as well as attorneys John Evers and Michael Green of Shoup Evers & Green in Burlington, Vermont and their staff, Jennifer Metzger and Lori Baker.
+This case took four and a half years to resolve with a significant amount of time and other resources, none of which could have been done without the support and hard work of Berman & Simmons’ attorneys and staff including John Sedgewick, my staff, Diane Bourgoin and Laura Copp, and attorneys Alicia Curtis and Timothy Kenlan, as well as attorneys John Evers and Michael Green of Shoup Evers & Green in Burlington, Vermont and their staff, Jennifer Metzger and Lori Baker.